lingqi1219/Classfix/Training/Readme.md

-# Train from checkpoint
+## Train from checkpoint
-Save the pre-trained checkpoint in directory new/checkpoint#### or set to 'roberta-base'
+Save the pre-trained checkpoint in directory new/checkpoint####

+If no pre-trained checkpoint, set to 'roberta-base'

-# Classification
+## Classification
 Load the pre-trained checkpoint or use standard model from huggingface.
 Training csv created by the noising method

-# Encoder decoder
+## Encoder decoder
 Load the pre-trained checkpoint or use standard model from huggingface.
 Training csv is created by the noising method